ibm-cloud-docs/vpc/vsi_is_ssh_keys_about.md

 ```
 {: pre}

-For more information, see [ibmcloud is keys](/docs/vpc?topic=vpc-vpc-reference#keys-list) in the VPC CLI reference.
+For more information, see the [ibmcloud is keys](/docs/vpc?topic=vpc-vpc-reference#keys-list) in the VPC CLI reference.

-## Listing your existing SSH keys by using the API
+## Listing your existing SSH keys with the API
 {: #locating-ssh-keys-api}
 {: api}